 There is hope and I encourage anyone that has this to force yourself to remain positive and take every step you can here as the first 1-2 weeks following SSHL is the most crucial of all.

 So my story, just over a week ago (Fri 28th Oct '18) I woke up and was 100% deaf in my left ear.
 No loud sounds before or ‘pops’ in my ear before this just suddenly happened.
 Just gone and my right ear was just fine.
-While I found it very weird I wasn’t initially worried at the time.
-Coincidentally I’d had a few heavy nights out recently and just thought this was the after-effects and that it would go away.
+While I found it very weird I wasn’t that worried at the time.
 Not the case and I should have gone to A&E that same day.

 That night however, I didn’t sleep well and ended up getting up around 3am the next morning as I just couldn’t sleep.
 Hearing was still gone.
 Now getting more worried and looking at all sorts of things online to figure out what was going on everything I was reading pointed to an inner ear issue, which in itself can also be quite un-nerving to read because if it’s SSHL there’s a good chance if the ‘hairs’ in your ear are damaged then hearing may not ever come back, or perhaps only in a diminished capacity.